gongahkia/personal-site/README.md

     * [x] Add CSS animation with keyframes and CSS transitions of the respective clickable buttons.
 * [x] Contact page
    * [x] Add transparent background PNG of me that Bethel drew, add eyeballs that track the mouse based on https://youtu.be/TGe3pS5LqEw

-## Notes for self:

-* No license for now, since I don't wanna make the code openly replicatable but want others to see the code.